Edit on GitHub

 • Keep product out of reach of children.

-• Check the power’s polarity before wiring.
+• Check input polarity before installing wiring or cables.

 CAUTION